ZiggyCreatures/FusionCache/docs/CacheLevels.md

 # :twisted_rightwards_arrows: Cache Levels: Primary and Secondary

-There are 2 caching levels, transparently handled by FusionCache for you.
+There are possible 2 caching levels, transparently handled by FusionCache for you:

-These are:
-- **Primary**: it's a memory cache, is always there and is used to have a very fast access to data in memory, with high data locality.
+- **Primary**: it's a memory cache and is used to have a very fast access to data in memory, with high data locality.
 You can give FusionCache any implementation of `IMemoryCache` or let FusionCache create one for you
-- **Secondary**: is an *optional* distributed cache (any implementation of `IDistributedCache` will work) and, since it's not strictly necessary and it serves the purpose of **easing a cold start** or **coordinating with other nodes**, it is treated differently than the primary one.
+- **Secondary**: is an *optional* distributed cache (any implementation of `IDistributedCache` will work) and, since it's not strictly necessary and it serves the purpose of **easing a cold start** or **sharing data with other nodes**, it is treated differently than the primary one.
 This means that any potential error happening on this level (remember the [fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) ?) can be automatically handled by FusionCache to not impact the overall application, all while (optionally) logging any detail of it for further investigation

 Everything is handled transparently for you.

-Any implementation of the standard `IDistributedCache` interface will work, and you also need to specify a *serializer* by providing an implementation of the `IFusionCacheSerializer` interface.
+Any implementation of the standard `IDistributedCache` interface will work (see below).

-You can create your own serializer or pick one of the existing (eg: based on `Newtonsoft Json.NET` or `System.Text.Json`, available in various packages on nuget).
+On top of this you also need to specify a *serializer* to use, by providing an implementation of the `IFusionCacheSerializer` interface: you can create your own or pick one of the existing (see below).

+Basically it boils down to 2 possible ways:

+- **1️⃣ MEMORY ONLY:** if you don't setup a 2nd layer, FusionCache will act as a **normal memory cache** (`IMemoryCache`)

+- **2️⃣ MEMORY + DISTRIBUTED:** if you also setup a 2nd layer, FusionCache will automatically coordinate the 2 layers (`IMemoryCache` + `IDistributedCache`) gracefully handling all edge cases to get a smooth experience

+Of course in both cases you will also have at your disposal the added ability to enable extra features, like [fail-safe](FailSafe.md), [advanced timeouts](Timeouts.md) and so on.

 ## Packages